-An MGM funded spaghetti western, the idea behind The Magnificent Seven is transported to another era, the Mexican revolution of 1914, and the whole thing is more or less presented as a post western, including some philosophies about aging men living on borrowed time.
-Our time is over and we know it, says one of the characters.
-The Dirty Dozen, The Professionals and The Wild Bunch may all have been sources of inspiration, and on script level there are a few similarities to Castellari’s Kill them all and come back alone.
+An MGM funded spaghetti western, a mix of styles and influences.
+The idea behind The Magnificent Seven is transported to another era, the Mexican revolution of 1914, and the whole thing is more or less presented as a post western, including some philosophies about aging men living on borrowed time.
+One of the characters states: Our time is over and we know it.
+On script level there are a few similarities to Castellari’s Kill them all and come back alone, but obviously The Professionals and The Wild Bunch were sources of inspiration as well.
 At one moment, when a large canon was exposed, I even thought of The Guns of Navarone.
-French author Giré described the movie as Mission Impossible out West (*1): Lead actor Peter Graves, silver hair and all, was above all known for his starring role in the CBS television series Mission : Impossible and yes: the mission he proposes in this movie, seems largely impossible.
-In other words: this movie freely borrows from at least half a dozen other - more famous - movies.

 - (1) Jean-François Giré, Il était une fois le western européen, p.
 236

 - (2) Marco Giusti, Dizionario dell western all'italiano

 - (3) See for instance: Kevin Grant, Any Gun Can Play, p.
 217-218 ; Kevin compares this movie to Leopolodo Savona's Killer Kid; he prefers Savona's movie, I prefer this one.